SE HABLA ESPAÑOL

 "*" indicates required fields

 Never believe any plumber that tells you what you don’t know won’t hurt you.
-In plumbing, being knowledgeable is your best weapon against unwanted problems, unnecessary costs, and to help avoid disasters like gas leak fires and explosions.
+In plumbing, being knowledgeable is your best weapon against unwanted problems and unnecessary costs and to help avoid disasters like gas leak fires and explosions.

 Plumbing is not something everyone can do, but knowing these ten things will help you ensure the upkeep of your system, let you know how to handle emergencies, and avoid damages that will cost you too much.

-Here are the 10 things that you should know about your plumbing:
+Here are the ten things that you should know about your plumbing:

 Know your source.

-Know how to shut off water and gas supply to each appliance.
+Know how to shut off the water and gas supply to each appliance.